Asayl01/Servo/README.md

  4. Put the left leg down and return the hip to 90 degrees.
  5. Repeat the same steps for the right leg to create a walking motion.

->  The angles can change depending on your robot’s design and servo positions.
+>  The angles can change depending on robot’s design and servo positions.